Veterans & Vocational Hearing Benefits | UCSF EARS

 What is the "RACHAP" program for retirees?

-The Retiree-At-Cost Hearing Aid Program (RACHAP) allows military retirees to buy hearing aids at a significant discount (government cost) at participating military treatment facilities.
-It is not an insurance benefit; you pay out of pocket, but the price is much lower than private retail.
+The Retiree-At-Cost Hearing Aid Program (RACHAP) allows some military retirees to buy hearing aids at government cost at participating military treatment facilities.
+It is not an insurance benefit; you pay out of pocket, subject to availability.

 The bottom line

 Multiple systems can help cover hearing care, but each has its own rules.
-The VA may provide comprehensive hearing benefits for eligible veterans, TRICARE coverage depends heavily on whether you are active duty or retired, and state Vocational Rehabilitation programs can step in when hearing loss puts your job at risk.
+VA hearing benefits usually start with VA health care eligibility and a clinical recommendation, TRICARE coverage depends heavily on whether you are active duty, a family member, or retired, and state Vocational Rehabilitation programs can step in when hearing loss puts your job at risk.

 If you are unsure where to start, bring your questions to your audiologist, benefits coordinator, or a Veterans Service Officer.
 A short conversation can often clarify which pathway applies to you and what documentation you will need.